 Smart Habits for New Investors

-- Review quarterly: Check your portfolio every 3–6 months.
+- Check your portfolio every few months

-💬 Quote to Remember: “The stock market is a device for transferring money from the impatient to the patient.” — Warren Buffett
+“The stock market is a device for transferring money from the impatient to the patient.” — Warren Buffett

 🌱 Smart Investment Picks for Beginners